 At LendIt USA, CEO Scott Sanborn shared that his team at Lending Club uses a manual process to dynamically price loans.
 Unsurprisingly, some loans are more sought after than others, but matching the pricing with demand is a labor-intensive process.
-With AI and machine learning, Lending Club and other online lenders may be able to rapidly update loan pricing automatically to maximize investor yield and industry profits while ensuring virtually every loan gets funded.
+With AI and machine learning, Lending Club and other online lenders may be able to rapidly update loan pricing automatically.
+They do this to maximize investor yield and industry profits while ensuring virtually every loan gets funded.

 The Manual Practice of Pricing Loans

 Lending Club and other social lenders use credit models to price their loans.
 Lending Club, the dominant player in the peer-to-peer lending industry, grades loans from A to G, corresponding to interest rates from 5.32% to 30.99%.
-While this model is widely accepted and similar systems are used for virtually all bank and private lending, there are flaws in the model.
+While this model is widely accepted and similar systems are used for virtually all lending, it has its flaws.

 At Lending Club, a marketplace where both individuals like you and me and large scale institutional investors can buy a portion of each loan, some loans are quickly funded in a few minutes while others expire without raising the full funding goal.
 This demonstrates that even using the complex credit models, some loans are underpriced and funded too quickly and some are overpriced and don’t get funded at all.
-This leads to an opportunity to increase yields and profits for both lenders and the platform while ensuring each borrower is successfully funded.
+This leads to an opportunity to increase yields for lenders and the platform, while ensuring each borrower is funded.

-Lending Club has a team that manually adjusts some loan pricing to better match loans to demand, but that is an expensive endeavor and leads to results far from perfection.
-The staff has to be paid, and humans can make intelligent decisions, but it is impossible for a human to aggregate multiple market data points and dynamically re=price loans.
+Lending Club has a team that manually adjusts some loan pricing to better match loans to demand.
+However, that is an expensive endeavor and leads to results far from perfection.
+The staff has to be paid, and humans can make intelligent decisions.
+Still, it is impossible for a human to aggregate multiple market data points and dynamically re=price loans.
 This is where machine learning has an opportunity to make a huge difference.

 Applying the Airline Model to Finance

 When you get on a plane, odds are that almost everyone paid a different price for their seat.
 The airline industry is known for matching ticket prices with demand.
-If you buy a ticket far in advance on a popular route, on a Tuesday morning you will pay a lower price.
-If you wait until the day before your trip or want to fly to or from a small airport, you will pay quite a bit more.
+If you buy a ticket far in advance on a popular route, Tuesday mornings you’ll pay a lower price.
+If you wait until the day before or fly from a small airport, you’ll pay significantly more.
 While we all accept this from the airline industry, FinTech may be able to apply similar logic to lending.

-Airlines use complex algorithms to determine seat prices, but machine learning, commonly called artificial intelligence or AI, to better understand how people are interacting and purchasing.
+Airlines use complex algorithms to determine seat prices.
+However, machine learning is used to better understand how people are interacting and purchasing.
 Rather than just increasing prices as the flight date gets closer, a computer could look for purchase trends and dynamically adjust prices on its own rather than leaning on a pre-determined schedule based on a series of inputs.